BeritM/mlops-rakuten-project/README.md

 ### Model Training

 * **Algorithm** `SGDClassifier` (logistic loss) with custom class weights.
-* **Experiment Tracking** All params, metrics & artefacts logged to **MLflow**; model registered under alias `production`.
+* **Experiment Tracking** All params, metrics & artefacts logged to **MLflow**; model registered in `experiments`.

 ### Validation & Auto‑Promotion

-* Validation container compares new F1‑score against the currently deployed model and, if improved, *promotes* the run via MLflow aliasing.
+* Validation container compares new F1‑score against the currently deployed model and, if improved, *promotes* the run via MLflow aliasing (alias `production`).

 ### Deployment

 * **Auth Service** – FastAPI app that implements OAuth2 login against an in-memory user store, issues and verifies HS256 JWTs (with a 30 min expiry), enforces role-based (admin) CRUD on `/users`, and exposes `/health` plus a Prometheus-compatible `/metrics` endpoint
-* **Predict Service** – FastAPI app that verifies HS256 JWTs, loads the TF-IDF vectorizer and SGD model from MLflow on startup, exposes `/predict` (logging each request’s output to a CSV with file-locking and asynchronous DVC/Git pushes), `/feedback` (updating that CSV and triggering pushes), `/model-info`, `/health`, and Prometheus-compatible `/metrics` endpoints, and continuously computes an F1-score gauge plus request-count and latency metrics via background threads and middleware.
+* **Predict Service** – FastAPI app that verifies HS256 JWTs, loads the TF-IDF vectorizer and SGD model from MLflow on startup, exposes `/predict` (logging each request’s output to a CSV with file-locking and asynchronous DVC/Git pushes), `/feedback` (updating that CSV and triggering pushes), `/model-info`, `/health`, and Prometheus-compatible `/metrics` endpoints, and continuously computes an F1-score gauge plus request-count and latency metrics as well as evidently drift metrics via background threads and middleware.
-* **UI** – Streamlit dashboard for manual predictions & feedback collection.
+* **UI** – Streamlit dashboard for manual predictions & feedback collection (user) and additionally user management, delivering production model info and manual trigger for retraining (admin).

 ---